-We work in rural areas of Rwanda and South Africa to provide creative-arts education, resources, and psycho-social support for children and youth.
+We work in rural areas of South Africa to provide creative-arts education, resources, and psycho-social support for children and youth.

 We promote creative expression as a tool for conflict resolution, social development, gender-empowerment and for the communication of positive health messages.

 We work in two ways.
 The first is through direct community intervention, through our children’s programming, community outreach initiatives and teacher-training programmes.
 These are all based at our community arts centres in rural Free State, South Africa.

 The Second is through our Volunteer Program which sends local and international arts professionals to host issue-based workshops in underprivileged and rural communities in South Africa.